 Plan management is required to evaluate tax positions taken by the Plan in accordance with U.S. GAAP.
 The financial statements effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-Based on the Plan Administrator's evaluation, there are no uncertain positions taken or expected to be taken by the Plan as of December 31, 2013 and 2012.
+Based on the Plan Administrator's evaluation, there are no uncertain positions taken or expected to be taken by the Plan as of December 31, 2015 and 2014.
 Therefore, the Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes the Plan is no longer subject to income tax examinations for years prior to 2010.